 'Food?'
 Huw blinked.

-'To eat,' The cold of the glass was bleeding though her uniform jacket.
+'To eat,' The cold of the glass was bleeding through her uniform jacket.
 'Don't worry, they won't be chewing up any babies.'

 This got her another eye roll.
 'And that is a plan how?'